 Replicating the flavor and texture of Mom's Strawberry Shortcake

-When making this recipe, I wanted something that would remind me of my mom’s strawberry shortcake.
+When making this recipe, I wanted something that would remind me of my mom's strawberry shortcake.
 Something a little bit sweet, but not too much.
 I also remembered her making strawberry shortcake with an angel food cake.
 I loved the way the juices really soaked up into the angel food cake, giving it that delicious strawberry flavor.

 Why coconut flour for these Strawberry Shortcake Dessert Shooters?